-The coupon rate is the rate of interest being paid off for the fixed income security such as bonds.
+The coupon rateCoupon RateThe coupon rate is the ROI (rate of interest) paid on the bond's face value by the bond's issuers.
+It determines the repayment amount made by GIS (guaranteed income security).
+Coupon Rate = Annualized Interest Payment / Par Value of Bond * 100% is the rate of interest being paid off for the fixed income security such as bonds.
 This interest is paid by the bond issuers where it is being calculated annually on the bonds face value, and it is being paid to the purchasers.
 Usually, the coupon rate is calculated by dividing the sum of coupon payments by the face value of a bond.
 Bonds are issued by government and companies in order to raise capital to finance their operations.
-So, coupon rate is the amount of yield paid by the issuer to their purchasers, but it is a certain percentage amount calculated on the face value.
+So, the coupon rate is the amount of yield paid by the issuer to their purchasers, but it is a certain percentage amount calculated on the face value.

 What is Interest Rate?

 The interest rate is the amount charged by the lender from the borrower, which is calculated annually on the amount that has been lent.
-The interest rates are being affected with change in the market scenario.
+The interest rates are being affected by the change in the market scenario.
 The interest rate does not depend on the issue price or market value; it is already being decided by the issuing party.
 The market interest rates have effects on the bond prices and yield, wherein the increase in the market interest rates will reduce the fixed-rates of the bond.

-Coupon Rate vs Interest Rate Infographics
+Coupon Rate vs. Interest Rate Infographics

-Here we provide you with the top 8 difference between Coupon Rate vs Interest Rate
+Here we provide you with the top 8 difference between Coupon Rate vs. Interest Rate.

-Coupon Rate vs Interest Rate – Key Differences
+Coupon Rate vs. Interest Rate – Key Differences

-The key differences between Coupon Rate vs Interest Rate are as follows –
+The key differences between Coupon Rate vs. Interest Rate are as follows –

 - The coupon rate is calculated on the face value of the bondValue Of The BondBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period., which is being invested.
-The interest rate is calculated considering on the basis of the riskiness of lending the amount to the borrower.
+The interest rate is calculated considering the basis of the riskiness of lending the amount to the borrower.

 - The coupon rate is decided by the issuer of the bonds to the purchaser.
 The interest rate is decided by the lender.